ros1995/anoninja/README.md

 ## Technologies

 -   HTML, CSS and JavaScript
-    -   Dependencies include: Express, Cors, Nodemon, MongoDB, Watchify, Concurrently
+    -   Dependencies include: express, cors, nodemon, mongoDB, watchify, concurrently
 -   Test suite: Jest

 ## Process

 -   Split the team into into two with one person focusing on client side and the other on server side
--   Looking at the deisgn/layout of [Telegraph](https://telegra.ph/) and discussed how we wanted the user interface to look like
+-   Looked at the design/layout of [Telegraph](https://telegra.ph/) for inspiration on the user interface
 -   Made use of the GitHub project board to keep on top of required tasks
+-   Set up the database using MongoDB
 -   Implemented the required functionalities, and debugged any issues
--   Improved the user interface by adding styling
+-   Added styling

 ## Task Requirements